topimiettinen/ld-so-daemon/README.md

   ([ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization))
   of the client (mostly done, TBD for relocating heap, stack etc.)
 - guard pages are installed around DSOs with mmap(..., PROT_NONE, ...)
+- system calls are allowed only from known executable segments

 Future features should include:
 - make GOT and PLT read-only for the client when possible